mrgromak/start-page/README.md

 2. **You're experimenting** with tools you haven't formally learned yet
 3. **"Failure" here is just learning** what doesn't work
 4. **Everyone will have different results** and that's perfect

-You're making a web page.
-For a little bit.

-Even if you never touch HTML/CSS again (which you will!), you'll always have this experience of MAKING something for the web instead of just using it.

 ---